Credit default swaps: how sector volatility spills into related markets

-Until the Lehman Brothers collapse a decade ago, it's fair to suggest that most people had probably never heard of credit default swaps (CDS).
+Until the Lehman Brothers collapse a decade ago, it's fair to suggest that most people had probably never heard of credit default swaps.

-Yet these exotic financial instruments – which are basically insurance policies that investors buy to protect against investments such as corporate bonds that go pear-shaped – were pivotal to bringing on the 2008 global financial crisis (GFC).
+Yet credit default swaps – which are basically insurance policies that investors buy to protect against investments such as corporate bonds that go pear-shaped – were pivotal to bringing on the 2008 global financial crisis (GFC).

-Of the US$600 billion in debt that Lehman Brothers owed, about US$400 billion was covered by CDSs and the meltdown of this unregulated market left the investment bank in tatters and contributed to the collapse of other US firms, such as Bear Stearns and AIG.
+Of the US$600 billion in debt that Lehman Brothers owed, about US$400 billion was covered by credit default swaps and the meltdown of this unregulated market left the investment bank in tatters and contributed to the collapse of other US firms, such as Bear Stearns and AIG.

-In a new paper, Volatility spillovers and connectedness among credit default swap sector indexes, UNSW Business School senior lecturer Katja Ignatieva and Auckland University of Technology senior lecturer José Da Fonseca shine light on the mysterious world of CDSs and explore the impact they can have on different market sectors during a crisis.
+In a paper, Volatility spillovers and connectedness among credit default swap sector indexes, UNSW Business School senior lecturer Katja Ignatieva and Auckland University of Technology senior lecturer José Da Fonseca shine light on the mysterious world of credit default swaps and explore the impact they can have on different market sectors during a crisis.

-Analysing daily data of CDS spreads for American companies from 2007 to 2012, they provide insights into how volatility spread during the GFC.
+Analysing daily data of credit default swap spreads for American companies from 2007 to 2012, they provide insights into how volatility spread during the GFC.

 Ignatieva and Da Fonseca conclude that the financial sector is the key contributor to overall market volatility, while other sectors such as basic materials, consumer goods and consumer services also play their parts.